virsel/ba_anw/text/_Einleitung.md

 ## problemstellung
-Traditional RCA methods, which rely on manual investigations of data sources such as logs and traces, are often laborious, error-prone, and challenging for on-call engineers
+Traditional RCA methods, which rely on manual investigations of data sources such as logs and traces, are often laborious, error-prone, and challenging for on-call engineers
 https://arxiv.org/pdf/2305.15778 (Abstract)